 Some neurological conditions that affect sleep include:

-It is important for a person to contact a doctor if they are not getting enough sleep or good enough quality sleep.
+A person might consider contacting a doctor if they get insufficient or low quality sleep.
 Sleep disturbances could indicate an underlying health condition or exacerbate other symptoms a person may have.

-If a person uses a sleep tracker, they may find it helpful to bring the data to their doctor’s appointment, as this may help the doctor decide which tests to run or which treatments to suggest.
+If a person uses a sleep tracker, they may find it helpful to bring the data to their doctor appointment, as this may help the doctor decide what tests to run or which treatments to recommend.

-All sleep data should be available on the relevant app on the person’s phone.
+All of the data from sleep trackers should be available on the relevant app on the person’s phone.